Preface

 Characters:

-Kyomoto Taiga, Matsumura Hokuto, SixTONES Ensemble
+Kyomoto Taiga, Matsumura Hokuto, SixTONES Ensemble, Original Characters

 Additional Tags: